 Kubernetes

 Kubernetes has become an industry standard when it comes to deploying Software.
-While we recommend installing Axon Server on virtual machines due to the better stability they provide, this guide will help you in installing Axon Server on Kubernetes.
+While we recommend installing Axon Server on virtual machines due to their better stability, this guide will help you install Axon Server Cluster on Kubernetes.

 AxonIQ does not provide a HELM chart, nor any installation instructions for service meshes such as istio.
 You can adapt the instruction in this guide for your specific situation.